Be compassionate and humble.

 —1 Peter 3:8

-In humility there’s sacrifice of self-interest, sincere concern for others’ interest, and willingness—even desire—to serve.
+In genuine humility there is sacrifice of self-interest, sincere concern for others’ interests, and willingness—even desire—to serve.

 Do not think of yourself more highly than you ought (Rom.
 12:3).

 Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others (Phil.
 2:3-4).